westerndevs/western-devs-website/source/_posts/2020-05-22-kubernetes-my-journey-part-5b.md

 Now that we have a private container registry, we need to build our IdentityServer4 applications and publish those container images to our ACR.
 If you do not have an Azure DevOps Service instance, you can [create one for free](https://azure.microsoft.com/en-ca/services/devops/).

-> I will try to create blog post sometime doing something like this from [GitHub](https://github.com/), using [GitHub Actions](https://github.com/features/actions) with a public [DockerHub](https://hub.docker.com/) Registry sometime.
+> I will try to create blog post sometime doing something like this from [GitHub](https://github.com/), using [GitHub Actions](https://github.com/features/actions) with a public [DockerHub](https://hub.docker.com/) Registry.

 ### Assumptions